mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 ---------------------------

 The design goals of the Irmin-based Mirage Xenstore server are:
-  1. safely restart after a crash-- currently if xenstored stops for any reason then the host must be rebooted;
+  1. safely restart after a crash;
   2. make system debugging easy; and
   3. go really fast!